aicrumb/Markov-Model/README.txt

 p.s. fiddle around with the 'input_length' variable lower tends to yield results that are further from the dataset in my experience and higher tends to emulate the same action as 'overfitting' in dnns

+and yes i know it wasn't implemented correctly with like, probabilities or something but i wanted to get it done as quick as possible and to be honest i couldn't give two shits